COVID-19 Research Grants Funder Statements

 General principles of grant extensions:

 - The scheme applies only to standard grants awarded by our Chairs and Programme Grants, Fellowships and Project Grants Committees.
-Mitigation for PhD studentships and grants awarded by our Clinical Studies and Translational Awards Committees will be considered through bespoke mechanisms.
+Mitigation for PhD studentships and grants awarded by our Clinical Studies and Translational Awards Committees have been considered through bespoke mechanisms.

 - Holders of grants funded jointly with another organisation should contact the lead funder regarding grant extension.